 1900 was made possible by the contributions of a great number of people.
 It seems appropriate at this time to thank them.
 I'll start with all of the pioneers who helped me get 1900 off of the drawing board.
-In particular, I want to mention Tim Frankovich, Eric Greneoux, Bob Hannon, and Eric Scheid.
+In particular, I want to mention Tim Frankovich.
+Eric Greneoux.
+Bob Hannon, and Eric Scheid.
 Their encouragement and/or contributions to the overall game design were invaluable.
 Next, I want to acknowledge all of the people who helped me "fine-tune" the variant and improve it in several areas.
-I am particularly indebted to Charles Feaux de la Croix, Jerry Fest, and Aki Halme in this regard.
+I am particularly indebted to Chris Dziedzic, Charles Feaux de la Croix, Jerry Fest, Aki Halme, and Chris McInerney in this regard.
 I especially want to express my appreciation for the support and assistance that I received from Manus Hand, Scott Morris, and Steve Reul.
 I am certain 1900 would never have made it to where it is now without them.
-Of course, I would be seriously remiss if I failed to thank all of the folks who have played 1900 since I introduced the variant.
+Of course, I would be seriously remiss if I failed to thank all of the folks who have played 1900 since I introduced the variant back in 1997.
 I hope they found the experience to be an enjoyable one.
 Lastly, I want to thank Allan B. Calhamer for inventing the wonderful game of Diplomacy in the first place.